 The AASB disagrees with the dual model approach to lessee accounting (i.e. distinguishing between Type A and Type B leases), and considers that it lacks a robust conceptual basis, has the potential to introduce unnecessary complexity into accounting for lease arrangements, and is at odds with an important objective of the Leases project, which is to create a single accounting model for leases.
 In this regard, the AASB agrees with the alternative view of Prabhakar Kalavacheria and Wei-Guo Zhang, and considers that a single accounting model should be applied in accounting for all leases.
-However, the AASB supports the proposal that investment property held at fair value be accounted for in accordance with the requirements of IAS 40 Investment Property for the reasons given in the Basis for Conclusions.
+However, the AASB supports the proposal that investment property held at fair value be accounted for in accounted for in the Basis for Conclusions.